Why Consider Annuities?

 Types of Annuities

-Generally, Annuities products fall into one of two major categories, deferred Annuities, and Immediate Annuities.
+Generally, Annuities products fall into one of two major categories, Deferred Annuities, and Immediate Annuities.

 Annuities are further classified by the underlying investment types, their purpose, the nature of their payout structure, their tax status, and how the premium is paid.